 (a) exploits Digital capabilities to improve Straight Through Processing levels, real-time fulfillment, etc. and (b) increases effectiveness of business processes by ensuring cohesion of linked business functionality and data, while also ensuring low coupling of less connected business functionality.
 Implementation actions involve:

 · Undertaking a Digital Readiness Assessment of each relevant application (under ADM scope), in-line with the “digital” vision of the company and the digital maturity of the Sector, with a view to enhance the P&L impact from Digital and reduce workload on Operations.
 This assessment should result in uncovering “quick-win” changes to application and database code, in a manner that leverages business and technical insights

-3. Prevention and Correction of run-time faults to eliminate / reduce Application Maintenance work:
+3. Prevention and Correction of run-time faults to eliminate or reduce Application Maintenance work:

-· Long-term actions: Future-ready IT applications will have capabilities for fault-tolerance / effective working in a degraded mode / fix-before-fail correction (based on deep monitoring, self-diagnostics to drive fault isolation, self-triage of resolutions-tests of fixes, etc.).
-In-built Virtual Assistants will support users with in-context, Just-in-Time FAQs and How-Tos?
+· Long-term actions: Future-ready IT applications will have capabilities for fault-tolerance and effective working in a degraded mode or fix-before-fail correction (based on deep monitoring, self-diagnostics to drive fault isolation, self-triage of resolutions-tests of fixes, etc.).
+Built in virtual assistants will support users with in-context, Just-in-Time FAQs and How-Tos?

 · Near-term low-touch high-impact actions: